by admin | August 1, 2024

 6. Futures: These are agreements to buy and sell an underlying asset like currencies or commodities at a predefined price and future date, traded on future exchanges.

-7. Derivatives: Financial contracts whose value is derived from an underlying asset like the future, options, swaps, or contracts are known as derivatives.
+7. Derivatives: Financial contracts whose value is derived from an underlying asset like the future and options, swaps, or contracts are known as derivatives.
 These are used for arbitrage, speculation, or hedging.

 However, these are just a few of the financial instruments.
 Yet, remember that each of them has its own risk and provides returns depending on various factors.
 You must research further to know about them before investing in any.